Multi-Market Google Ads Support Without Losing Control

 Set the model

-• Audit current markets and growth goals
+• Audit current markets, account structure, and growth goals

-• Sequence countries by readiness and opportunity
+• Sequence countries by readiness, opportunity, and operational capacity

 • Define account, feed, budget, and KPI rules

-• Set reporting logic for fair comparison
+• Set reporting logic for fair cross-market comparison

-You get a rollout roadmap built for Europe as a portfolio, not a collection of one-offs.
+Your team gets a rollout roadmap built for Europe as a portfolio, not a collection of one-offs.

 Illustration representing multi-market rollout planning and account architecture